 As reported by Turquoise Hill, overall construction of the first phase of the Oyu Tolgoi project (OTLLC's Southern Oyu open pits) was essentially complete at the end of 2012.
 First ore was processed through the concentrator on January 2, 2013 and production of the first copper-gold concentrate followed on January 31, 2013.
 The first shipment of copper concentrate was sent to customers in China on July 9, 2013.
 On October 14, 2013, Turquoise Hill reported that the concentrator was operating at name-plate capacity of approximately 100,000 tonnes of ore processed per day.
-On January 19, 2015, Turquoise Hill announced that Oyu Tolgoi had produced 148,400 tonnes of copper in concentrate and 589,000 ounces of gold in concentrate during 2014 and is expected to produce between 175,000 and 195,000 tonnes of copper in concentrates and 600,000 to 700,000 ounces of gold in concentrates in 2015.

 As reported by Turquoise Hill, on April 17, 2013, Rio Tinto signed commitment letters with 15 global banks that locked in pricing and terms for long-term project financing for Oyu Tolgoi.
-On July 28, 2013, Turquoise Hill announced that it had received notification from the Government of Mongolia that project financing for Oyu Tolgoi would require approval by the Mongolian Parliament, and as a consequence, funding and development of the Oyu Tolgoi underground mine would be delayed until matters with the Mongolian Government could be resolved and a new timetable agreed.
-This followed an earlier announcement that a number of substantive issues had been raised by the Government of Mongolia relating to implementation of the Investment Agreement and Shareholders' Agreement, including Oyu Tolgoi project development and costs, operating budget, project financing, management fees and governance.
-On August 12, 2013, development of the Oyu Tolgoi underground mine was suspended pending the resolution of outstanding OTLLC shareholder issues.
-The commitments from the global banks formally expired on September 30, 2014.
+On July 28, 2013, following receipt of notification from the Government of Mongolia that project financing for the Oyu Tolgoi underground mine would require approval by the Mongolian Parliament, Turquoise Hill announced that funding and all work on the underground development of Oyu Tolgoi would be delayed.
+On August 12, 2013, development of the underground mine, including Lift 1 of the Entrée/Oyu Tolgoi JV's Hugo North Extension deposit, was suspended.
+However, Turquoise Hill reported that the Feasibility Study for expansion of the Oyu Tolgoi mine was ongoing.
+The commitments from the commercial bank consortium formally expired on September 30, 2014.